ricalo/blog/_includes/devpromedia/edit-powerline-configuration.md

 ## Edit your Powerline configuration

 You can customize what segments appear in Powerline, or even the behavior of specific segments.
-The summarized instructions to customize your Powerline installation is the following:
+Follow these instructions to customize your Powerline
+installation:

 1. Copy the `/usr/share/powerline/config_files/` folder to
    `$HOME/.config/powerline`: